Simplified-Shanto/Team-SUST-Integrity-WRO-FE-2025/README.md

 - All electrical joints are soldered and insulated
 - Gear systems are housed to prevent accidental entanglement
-- LiPo battery is securely mounted with a cutoff mechanism
+- Battery is securely mounted with a cutoff mechanism

 ---